shakes76/PatternAnalysis-2024/recognition/Classifying the ADNI dataset for Alzheimer's by GFNet - s4743425/README.md

 - torchvision==0.17.2

-This Model was trained and tested on the UQ High performance computer Rangpur.
+This Model was trained and tested on the UQ High-performance computer Rangpur.
 Running locally will likely result in different run times and possibly slightly different results.

 ### Dataset Structure
-This model assumes to be ran on the UQ Rangpur HPC with the dataset directory location:
+This model is assumed to be ran on the UQ Rangpur HPC with the dataset directory location:
 **'/home/groups/comp3710/ADNI/AD_NC'**
 If this directory location does not work for you, this can be changed in [dataset.py](dataset.py)